 - File a Motion for a Final Judgment;

 - A Writ of Possession is posted.

-To force a tenant to move out of the property, landlords sometimes shut off water, electricity or gas, or change the locks on the door.
-This is illegal and in Florida is called Self-Help (see Florida Statute 83.67).
+To force a tenant to move, Landlords shut off water, electricity or gas, or change the locks on the door.
+Accordingly, this is illegal(see Florida Statute 83.67).
 If your landlord tries to make you move by shutting off your utilities, changing or removing the locks on your home, removing doors or windows, or taking your property from your home you should call the police and and a qualified and experienced Eviction lawyer.